kajuberdut/dsorm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Darned Simple ORM (dso) is designed to be a minimal (single file,) approach to mapping SQL tables to Python Objects.
+Darned Simple ORM (dsORM) is designed to be a minimal (single file,) approach to mapping SQL tables to Python Objects.

 It provides a management class for the database(s) connections / cursors and tables (for creation, select, insert/update or delete.)